October 17-21, 2018 World Robot Summit 2018 | August / October 2020 World Robot Summit 2020

 Based on this background, we in the WRC manufacturing category expect participating teams to develop a robot system that can automatically generate motion procedures from given product information and can recognize, grasp, and assemble various parts including flexible parts.
 Ultimately, we aim at "agile one-off manufacturing" where efficient manufacturing is possible even for one-off products by quickly reconfiguring the system without teaching and jigs.

 Lending robot information has been released.
-Click here for details.
+See the lending robot list for details.
 Teams can apply for their choices in their entry sheet.

 This contest is aimed at configuring robot systems in agile and lean manners